-St. Tammany Parish Hospital (the Plan Sponsor) bears most of the administrative costs of the Plan.
-The Trustee fees that are borne by the Plan are treated as an investment expense and are deducted from investment earnings allocated to the participants' accounts.
+The Plan Sponsor bears most of the administrative costs of the Plan.
+The trustee fees that are borne by the Plan are treated as an investment expense and are deducted from investment earnings allocated to the participants' accounts.

 Note 2.
-Significant Accounting Policies (Continued)
+Summary of Significant Accounting Policies (Continued)